bukalapak/go-mysql-driver/README.md

 - `connectionName=<your-connection-name>`
 - `maxRetry=<your-max-retry>`

+Developers are strongly recommended to enable circuit breaker and set max retry value, though, `maxRetry=0` should be enough.

 ### Connection pool and timeouts
 The connection pool is managed by Go's database/sql package.
 For details on how to configure the size of the pool and how long connections stay in the pool see `*DB.SetMaxOpenConns`, `*DB.SetMaxIdleConns`, and `*DB.SetConnMaxLifetime` in the [database/sql documentation](https://golang.org/pkg/database/sql/).
 The read, write, and dial timeouts for each individual connection are configured with the DSN parameters [`readTimeout`](#readtimeout), [`writeTimeout`](#writetimeout), and [`timeout`](#timeout), respectively.